raboof/akka-http-backpressure/src/main/paradox/index.md

 Resilience.
 Back a slide, highlight the sending thread no longer has to deal with the exception<br>
 Coordination also much easier when using message passing<br>
 Nothing new: smalltalk, erlang<br>
-Note: there are of course many ways to make a system asynchonous, and I'm sure many of you have introduced asynchonous boundaries on your own perhaps even with using a library.
+Note: there are of course many ways to make a system asynchronous, and I'm sure many of you have introduced asynchronous boundaries on your own perhaps even with using a library.
 Actors are just a particularly nice way to achieve it.]

 @@@